 How to sell your car with no MOT Every car over three years old must pass an MOT test every year in order to be

-So the time has come and you’ve decided to sell your car but you don’t know what to do to make sure that you’re going
+How to prepare a car for sale So the time has come and you’ve decided to sell your car but you don’t know what to

-It’s time to put your accident behind you.
-If your car has taken the majority of the impact when you had an accident and the
+How to sell a cat D car It’s time to put your accident behind you.
+If your car has taken the majority of the impact

 Safety when selling my car Selling your car yourself can seem like a really scary task, but it doesn’t have to be.
 With Jamjar, we

-When it comes to selling your car there are many different things to take into account and seasonality is definitely one of them.
-Timing is
+How to sell a car in the summer When it comes to selling your car there are many different things to take into account and

 How to sell a cat C car If you’ve ever been involved in a car accident (fingers crossed you haven’t) then the amount of damage